nicksavill/kDNA-annotation/README.md

 Meme will likely find motifs that are too long.
 You need to tell the pipeline how long the motifs should be with the parameters `repeat length` and `initiation sequence length` in the config file.
 You also need to tell the pipeline how many nucleotides to trim off the lefthandside of each of Meme's motifs with the parameters `forward repeat left trim`, `initiation sequence left trim` and `reverse repeat left trim`.

 Once you've set these parameters run `extract_motifs()`.
 This will produce histograms of the positions of the forward repeat, the initiation sequence and the reverse repeat in the HQ gRNA sequences saved in Step 6 (top row of histograms).
 It will also plot histograms of the distances from the forward repeat to the initiation sequence, the initiation sequence to the HQ gRNA and the forward repeat to the HQ gRNA.
 These should be used to make sure the positions of the motifs look okay.
-The histogram plot can be turned off by setting `plot feature historgrams` to `no`.
+The histogram plot can be turned off by setting `plot feature histograms` to `no`.

 The function `extract_motifs()` outputs two files: `motifs text file` which contains the regular expressions of the motifs and the nucleotide frequencies for each position in each motif; and `motifs pickle file` which is used in Step 9.

 #### Step 9

-Run `mO_scoring()` to create scoring vectors for inverted repeats and gRNAs (canonical and non-canonical) for each minicircle by using the nucleoide frequencies (also called biases) of these features from HQ gRNAs.
+Run `mO_scoring()` to create scoring vectors for inverted repeats and gRNAs (canonical and non-canonical) for each minicircle by using the nucleotide frequencies (also called biases) of these features from HQ gRNAs.

 The function needs to know the `expected number of cassettes` per minicircle.
 This is set in the config file.
 If not known, the expected number of cassettes can be guessed from the histogram of 5' positions of high quality gRNAs produced by `hq_gRNAs()`.